Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 1990The Rise

 Starts performing in Detroit.
-Raw energy, no filter, no political brand.
+Raw energy, no filter, zero political brand.
 Just a kid from Romeo, Michigan who wanted to rap and rock.
+That's it.

 1998The Rise